X(16.7) Production in Electron-Position Collision: Traps Arranged for

-Note that the BaBar and KLOE experiments had ever searched the darkphoton before \cite{babar,cloe}.
-However, by then the the mass range in BaBar search is in between $20$ MeV $\sim 10.2$ \text{GeV}, which just overshot the X boson at 16.7 MeV.
-The CLOE experiment did not find clear signature of darkphoton, whereas it constrained the parameter $\varepsilon_e$ to be $|\varepsilon_e|\leq2\times 10^{-3}$, which is in accordance with what we employ in this work.
+In fact, the BaBar, BESIII and KLOE experiments had ever searched for the dark photon in $e^+e^-$ collision \cite{Lees:2014xha,Ablikim:2017aab,Anastasi:2015qla}.
+However, the mass range in BaBar experiment was in between $20$ MeV $\sim 10.2$ \text{GeV}, and BESIII searched for the dark photon in the $1.5\sim3.4$ GeV mass region, both overshot the 16.7 MeV $X$ boson.
+The CLOE experiment explored the 5$\sim$520 MeV range, yet did not find clear signatures of the dark photon, whereas it constrained the parameter $g^v_e$ to be $|g^v_e|\leq2\times 10^{-3}$, which is in accordance with what we employ in this work.

-In summary, inspired by the 6.8$\sigma$ anomaly in $^8\text{Be}$ nuclear transitions experiment and the interpretation of Ref.\cite{feng}, we investigate the possibility of detecting/searching this yet-not-verified gauge boson X(16.7) at $e^+e^-$ colliders.
-It turns out that at BESIII there should be about $82 \sim 4003$ X boson to be produced each year, and the numbers at B-factories are even higher, e.g. $113 \sim 5577$ at BaBar with integrated luminosity of 514$fb^{-1}$.
-With a precise measurement of the invariant-mass distribution of the final state $e^+e^-$ near the squared mass of X boson, and its decay length to further suppress the background, it is feasible for BESIII, BaBar, or SuperKEKB experiment to perform a decisive analysis and hence gives a definite answer to the existence of X boson.
-Note, in other types of high energy experiments, such as the ep collision at DarkLight \cite{darklight} and pp collision at LHCb \cite{lhcb}, the X boson may also be detectable and deserve further studies.

-Finally, in a recent paper \cite{hxg}, Pei-Hong Gu and Xiao-Gang He proposed a so-called realistic model for a fifth force, by which the cross section of $e^+e^-\rightarrow\gamma X$ tends to be less than $10^{-2}$ fb, much smaller than our estimation, and hence the search of X boson at electron-positron colliders may be also helpful to distinguish different kinds of models.
+Note that, other proposals of searching for an extra U(1) gauge boson $U$ with its decays into $e^+e^-$ or invisible at electron-positron colliders are also provided in Ref. \cite{Araki:2017wyg,Alikhanov:2017cpy}, as well as the background analysis \cite{Kozhuharov:2017qjo}, yet with different methods/focus in comparison with the present work.